Floorp-Projects/Floorp/tools/docs/docs/index.rst

 To build the documentation, run ``mach doc``.
 Run ``mach help doc`` to see configurable options.

-MDN should not be used for Firefox/Gecko processes or source code documentation.
+This is the preferred location for all Firefox development process and source code documentation.

 .. toctree::
   :caption: Documentation